Sovereign-Labs/sovereign-sdk/examples/demo-rollup-avail/README.md

 The first _mandatory_ step is to initialize a DA service, which allows the full node implementation to communicate with the DA layer's RPC endpoints.

-If you're using Celestia as your DA layer, you can follow the instructions at the end of this document to set up a local full node, or connect to a remote node.
-Whichever option you pick, simply place the URL and authentication token in the `rollup_config.toml` file and it will be automatically picked up by the node implementation.
+If you're using Avail as your DA layer, you can follow the instructions at the end of this document to set up a local full node and light client.
+Simply place the URLs and your App ID in the `rollup_config.toml` file and it will be automatically picked up by the node implementation.